I'm originally from Germany and was first licensed in 1982 as Y31IO. This changed later to Y58IO and finally DL7IO.

 The station consist of a K3 transceiver and a KPA500 amplifier.
-The antenna layout changes constantly and usually I have multiple mono- & multiband antennas available.
-Our home QTH in Haumoana is also elevated and on top of a small hill overlooking the Pacific Ocean towards North America / EU LP and the Hawke's Bay towards EU short path.
+The antenna layout changes constantly and usually we have multiple mono- & multiband antennas available.

 If you want to work me please use your full call sign.
 I don't reply to callers sending only partial calls no matter how strong your signal is!

 Cu on the bands